Getting the best from your clothing

 However as much as this is the case clothing does still shrink or change shape a wee bit in the dryer.
 Now that is something you may be happy to accept.
 But if the vinyl that is applied doesn't shrink or change shape in the exact same way that your clothing item does...
 Well then it's gonna look odd, a bit misshaped and potentially come away from the clothing material.

-Again, this is an advisory.
-Some vinyl can be tumble dried but like washing temp we will advise of this.
-But to get the best out of your clothing we advise no tumble drying.
+Again, this is an advisory but to get the best out of your clothing we advise no tumble drying.